The choice of major program determines which degree one receives.

 - Classics (majors in Classical Archaeology, Classical Civilization, Classics: Ancient Mediterranean Studies, and Latin);

 - Communication and Digital Studies;

 - English (majors in English and English: Creative Writing Concentration);

-- General Liberal Arts and Studies (majors in American Studies, Women and Gender Studies, or approved interdisciplinary special major1);
+- General Liberal Arts and Studies (majors in American Studies, Women, Gender, and Sexuality Studies, or approved interdisciplinary special major1);

 - Historic Preservation;

 - International Affairs;